thephpleague/uri/docs/5.0/uri/api.md

 - The `Uri::createFromString` named constructor returns an new URI object from a string.
 - The `Uri::createFromComponents` named constructor returns an new URI object from the return value of PHP’s function `parse_url`.

+<p class="message-warning">The default constructor is protected and can not be accessed to instantiate a new object.</p>

 <p class="message-warning">If you supply your own hash to <code>createFromComponents</code>, you are responsible for providing well parsed components without their URI delimiters.</p>

 ### URI validation

 A `League\Uri\Schemes\UriException` exception is triggered if an invalid URI is given.